macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - now staff, have to do health and safety training etc. that staff need to do
 - in a grey area between staff and non staff.
 What should you get involved with?
 What can you skip?
 - change of relationship with having a supervisor versus having a boss can be hard to negotiate
+- PhD students get priority for certain bits of equipment and funding, so you need to plan around that
+- fewer sources of additional funding compared to PhD students

 ### Tips
 - Learn how to prioritise your work.
 You might need to negotiate this with your boss.
 My boss agreed I should spend one day a week on my own work, and 4 days on his work.
 This meant I could get old projects finished but still make progress on what I was employed to do.